Ylianst/MeshCentral/readme.md

 	node meshcentral --cert 1.2.3.4
 ```

-On Windows, you can install MeshCentral to run as a background service, just run it using "--install".
+On Windows, you can install MeshCentral to run as a background service, just run it using `--install`.
 Once running, open a browser and enter the server url.
 By default, a TLS self-signed certificate is created so you will need to ignore the security warning given by your browser.
 A link to the root certificate that can be loaded into your browser is provided on the website so you can make the warnings go away.
 You can run without TLS security using --notls, but this is not recommended.

 Update and uninstall